GLOBAL MARKETS-World stocks at highest in over a year on rate cut bets | Headlines

 GLOBAL MARKETS-World stocks at highest in over a year on rate cut bets

-On Wall Street, the Dow Jones Industrial Average rose 0.16%, while the S&P 500 and the Nasdaq Composite were flat.
-European shares were also little changed, with trade subdued given public holidays across the region on Monday and Tuesday.
+On Wall Street, the Dow Jones Industrial Average rose 0.12%, while the S&P 500 and the Nasdaq Composite were flat.
+European shares edged up 0.21%, with trade subdued given public holidays across the region on Monday and Tuesday.

 Analysts said the main risk for markets was that rates might not fall as fast as expected.
 "If global equity markets have one Achilles' heel going into January 2024, it is the expectation that the Fed will be methodically and consistently cutting interest rates throughout the year," said Nicholas Colas, Co-founder of DataTrek Research.

-In line with expectations of lower interest rates, the benchmark 10-year Treasury yield slipped to 3.837%, and the 2-year yield retreated to 4.2643%.
-Expectations of rate cuts also dragged on the U.S. dollar , which fell 0.434% against a basket of six major currencies to a level last seen on Jul.
+In line with expectations of lower interest rates, the benchmark 10-year Treasury yield fell to 3.815%, and the 2-year yield retreated to 4.2602%.
+Expectations of rate cuts also dragged on the U.S. dollar , which fell 0.48% against a basket of six major currencies to a level last seen on Jul.
 27.

 If they cut because of a weakening economy, however, “then the history is kind of harsh” for the economy and the stock market.
 “The motivation behind the rate cuts is still unknown and is going to be the most important factor,” Brien said.
 Market pricing shows a more than 80% chance the Fed is likely to begin cutting rates next March, according to the CME FedWatch tool, with over 150 basis points of easing priced in for all of 2024.